codenamethanos/pythonlearning/README.md

-# Im learning Python from this video:
+# Im learning Python from this video